 Class Discussion: How does identity intertwine with Stuart Hall's discussion of the spectacle of the 'other' in chapter 4?
-Why is this a form of spectacle?
+Would you have contemplated identity as a form of spectacle before this course?
 Is race critical to 'otherness'?
 Were we somehow to abolish race as a context of difference, would we simultaneously abolish stereotyping?
 Is establishment of the 'other' mainly an outcome of stereotypes?
 What does Hall have in mind when he refers to fetishism and disavowal?
 How do stereotypes, power, and fetishism work together?
 How would you explain each of them?
 What is commodity racism?
 Prepare to discuss Activities 1, 2 and 5.
 Why does Hall mention Jacques Derrida in his look at difference?
 Which of Derrida's ideas contribute, in Hall's analysis, to a greater understanding of difference, demeaning categorization, and spectacle?
 Explain how stereotyping becomes a signifying practise.
 How do power and fantasy intersect?